MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

 name (or an abbreviation or alias of the name) is required in the command.

 When PositionalBinding is $True, function parameters are positional by default.
-Windows PowerShell assigns position number to the parameters in the order in which they are declared in the function.
+PowerShell assigns position number to the parameters in the order in which they are declared in the function.

 When PositionalBinding is $False, function parameters are not positional